leonardyeoxl/aiap-rnn-exercise/README.md

 ## Example Output
 The model will learn to create coherent English words in a few batches.
 By 1 Epoch, you will have relatively coherent sequences of words.
 1 Epoch training Shakespeare on GPU took ~1 hr reaching loss ~1.25, producing predictions like the following:
 ```
-brutus:
-i will not do thee worse.

-proteus:
-what shall we do? i will not stay to hear it.

-pandarus:
-i will seek him to his companies. i will tell you what i say,
+emperor:
-that i might see the sea and land of the streets,
+i have seen her to seek the strength of the streets,
 and the substance of the sea was made to the sea,
 and the device of the world, i would not have it so.

 don pedro:
+what say you to this?

+cassio:
+i pray you, sir, the duke of york is strange.

+antipholus of ephesus:
+i will not stay to see him so
 ```
 ## Sources and Further Reference
 * Withdrawn until Thursday